-GEF supports undergraduate and graduate students (student teams eligible) working with grassroots organizations and communities abroad.
+GEF supports undergraduates, graduates, and student teams working with grassroots organizations and communities abroad.
 GEF targets students who may not otherwise have the means to afford a global experience.
 Students design their own service projects and can apply in the spring.
 The number and amount of awards will depend on the students’ proposed budgets.
 Students may receive up to $2,500.
-The average number of recipients is four per year.
+The average number of recipients is six per year.

 This fellowship also prioritizes applicants who are considering the ethical implications of their project and who are dedicated to engaging in preparation and training events before departure.
 Recipients will be asked to attend Campus Y Global Circle Workshops, Global Speaker Series events, and UNC’s GO!
 (Global Orientation on Culture and Ethics.)